darkrelics/eidolon-engine/README.md

    - Uses structured command/response channel communication pattern
    - Returns "command not recognized" messages for unsupported commands

 The main `commands.go` file now serves as the command registration and routing system, determining which tier should handle a given command and directing it appropriately.
-Direction commands have been removed as they will be implemented using an alternative method in the future.
+Movement commands (GO and MOVE) have been implemented as timed actions that respect character state, with support for both cardinal directions and named exits.

 Command processing includes a timeout system where different commands have varying "wait periods" during which certain other commands cannot be executed.
 Character states (standing, sitting, prone, dead) affect command availability, with state-appropriate commands always accessible regardless of timeout status.
 The system currently implements a basic "standing" state by default, with plans to expand to sitting, prone, and dead states to influence command availability and character interactions.